 June 10-12, 2021 @ 7pm (raindate June 13)

 co-directed by Yara Boustany (Lebanon), Mette LouLou vonKohl (New York City), Andrea Shaker (Minneapolis)

 curated, facilitated and performed by Sharon Mansur

-supported by The McKnight Foundation Dancer Fellowship & the Minnesota State Arts Board Cultural Community Partnership grant, with community partners Minnesota Conservatory for the Arts and Art of the Rural, Dates TBD due to COVID-19
+supported by The McKnight Foundation Dancer Fellowship & the Minnesota State Arts Board Cultural Community Partnership grant, with community partners Minnesota Conservatory for the Arts, and Art of the Rural.

 Western Sahara and Palestine: An evening of artistic resistance against occupation

 March 5, 2020

 with Leila Awadallah, Fatimatu Bachiri, Alexis Salem and Mai'a Williams

 Art of the Rural's Public Launch, Winona, MN

 The Cedar Tree Project at the Page Series